-Global Entrepreneurs in Residence (Global EIR)
+Global Entrepreneurs in Residence

 Through Global Detroit and Global EIR, immigrant and international student founders have the unique opportunity to launch their startup in Southeast Michigan with the visa support that enables them to fully explore their venture's initial phases or structure their startup in ways that further the educational mission of a Michigan based university.